serenach33/2024bigdataproject/README.md

-# 2024bigdataproject
+# SSU 2024 Big Data Project

-SSU 2024 Big Data Project Repository
+many more to come